 Business knowledge is a critical element in any business.
 Relevant and accurate information positions you to make informed strategic decisions about your business and take appropriate actions.

 Documenting processes and business knowledge can slip down the priority list while focusing on building the business.
-But it can actually help give better and consistent results.
+But it can actually help give better and more consistent results.

 For example, if you wanted to enhance the formulation of your latest makeup line, would it be possible without feedback from your customers?
 You should know what needs changing first.